Sunkian/Data_analytics_platform/README.md

 pip3 install -r requirements.txt
 ```

-4. Make sure your database is active
+4. Make sure that :
+- You database is active
+- Your AWS endpoint is active
+- You are in the 'Tests' directory

 5. Run the Flask API
 ```sh